nanakoohashi/Statistics/Theory.md

 - **Sample Space**: the set of all possible outcomes (e.g for dice: 1, 2, 3, 4, 5, 6).
 ### Events
 - **Events**: Subset of a sample space.
 E.g. for a dice roll, the event A is rolling an even number.
 The event A occurs when a 2, 4, or 6 is rolled.
+  - **Compound Event**: Subset of the sample space consisting of more than one outcome.
+E.g. The event A is compound event since rolling an even number consists of three otucomes.